240415-NET/trainer-code/TrackMyStuffDemo/TrackMyStuffConsole/AppPlanningDocument.md

     "PurchaseDate"
     "Category"
     "Cost"
       a.
-Use a new list and not the current user's List<Item,string,string> to preserve order
+Use a new list and not the current user's List<Item,string> to preserve order

-  4. Write to Console a numbered list of Type, Description, Purchase Date, Original Cost public void DisplayDescriptions(List<Item,string,string> dispList, string sortOrder = "")
+  4. Write to Console a numbered list of Type, Description, Purchase Date, Original Cost public void DisplayDescriptions(List<Item,string> dispList, string sortOrder = "")

   5. Write to Console all details of selected item from list in line 4 using ToString override in class public void DisplayItemDetails(Item dispItemDetails)